Research Supervision Policy

 - provide constructive feedback and support to the candidate/student on formulating a research question, accessing appropriate methodology and resources, maintaining a schedule and acquiring necessary ethics approvals which will produce an examinable research work within the accepted time frame;

 - schedule regular meetings and provide timely feedback on the scope, quality, and presentation of work required;

 - keep clear and accurate records of all supervision meetings;

-- provide an annual progress report of the candidate/student to the Program Director;
+- provide an annual progress report of the candidate/student to the Graduate Research School;

 - advise the candidate/student on any additional skills training s/he may require (such as mechanics of writing);

 - assist the HDR candidate in preparing for confirmation of candidature;

-- notify the Program Director if the candidate/student is not meeting expected progress goals;
+- notify the Graduate Research School if the candidate/student is not meeting expected progress goals;

 - assist the candidate/student in understanding the relevant AC policies and procedures;

-- organise alternate supervisory arrangements and inform the Program Director if absent for more than four weeks in a semester;
+- organise alternate supervisory arrangements and inform the Graduate Research School if absent for more than four weeks in a semester;

 - provide or recommend appropriate mentoring opportunities for the candidate/student, including advice on conference presentations and publishing;

 Associate Supervisor Roles and Responsibilities

 HDR candidates must have a secondary associate supervisor in addition to the principal supervisor.
 The associate supervisor has the following duties:

 - assist the principal supervisor and candidate in progress toward the production of an examinable thesis within the normal period of candidature;

 - provide continuity of advice during periods of absence by the principal advisor;

 - provide input regarding application for confirmation of candidature and progress checks;

-- perform additional duties as negotiated with the Program Director, principal supervisor and/or candidate.
+- perform additional duties as negotiated with the Graduate Research School, principal supervisor and/or candidate.